andreslanzi/oneseven-client/README.md

 # oneseven-client
 Menu mobile app with react native for the frontend and nestjs for the backend.

-THESE APP NEEDS THIS SERVER ( https://github.com/andreslanzi/oneseven-server ) TO BE RUN CONCURRENTLY.
+THIS CLIENT APP NEEDS THIS SERVER ( https://github.com/andreslanzi/oneseven-server ) TO BE RUN CONCURRENTLY.
 Follow its Readme steps as well.

 To run the app you need to: